nus-cs3281/2019/students/tanHengYeow/resume.md

 #### DSO National Laboratories
 Security Researcher | May 2017 - Aug 2017
 - DSO National Laboratories is Singapore’s largest defence research and development (R&D) organisation.
-- Developed python scripts in Linux to work with Windows Registry/support other operations.
+- Developed python scripts to work with Windows Registry in Linux/support other operations.
 One of the scripts can be found [here](https://github.com/tanhengyeow/python-registry/commit/b966c8bba764cc78109c081c8d8e569c6a35a82c).
 - Conducted research on Windows Shellbag Forensics/shell items.
 Developed windows powershell scripts to assist in the research.